 E.g. Accounting Credentials

-Continuing Education courses: Continuing Education courses are non-credit courses, aimed at personal or professional development.
+Continuing Education courses are non-credit courses, aimed at personal or professional development.
 The Department of Continuing Education at Douglas College offers a variety of flexible adult learning options, whether your goal is professional upgrading and career development, exploring a topic of interest or starting a new career.
 You can enrol in individual courses and seminars, or complete a part-time certificate.
 For more information visit Continuing Education online.

-Full-time students: Douglas College considers students registered for at least 12 credits to be "full-time" students.
+Douglas College considers students registered for at least 12 credits to be "full-time" students.
 A student must be enrolled in at least nine credits to qualify for an education deduction certificate (T2202) for income tax purposes.
 For definitions for international students, visit the International students page.

-Part-time students: Students who register for fewer than 12 credits per semester are considered "part-time" students, except for international students, where 9 credits are considered full-time studies.
+Students who register for fewer than 12 credits per semester are considered "part-time" students, except for international students, where 9 credits are considered full-time studies.

 Part-time study allows students to reach their educational goals, even if they are busy with work, family or other responsibilities.
 Part-time students take 1-3 courses per semester (full-time students take 4-5 courses be semester), and can choose afternoon or evening classes to fit their schedules.
 For more information visit the Part-time study page.